 metadata.jsonmust be UTF-8 encoded.
 If you used Puppet Development Kit (or the deprecated

 puppet module generatecommand) to create your module, these files are already UTF-8 encoded.

 Excluding files from the package

-.pmtignore file.
-This is useful for excluding files that are not needed to run the module, such as files generated by spec tests.
+generated by spec tests.
 The ignore file must be in the root directory.
+You can use

 import/ /spec/fixtures/ .tmp *.lock *.local .rbenv-gemsets .ruby-version build/ docs/ tests/ log/ junit/ tmp/